Types of Drug Crimes

 “Drug dealing” generally refers to the selling of illegal drugs on a smaller scale.
 It’s important to remember that trafficking and dealing are defined differently from state to state and under federal law.
 Since drug dealing usually consists of one person selling a small amount, the punishment is less severe than selling larger amounts.
 According to the Drug Enforcement Administration (DEA) which sets federal penalties for drug dealing and trafficking, selling less than 50 grams of marijuana can result in a sentence of up to 5 years and a fine of $250,000.
 However, a sale of 1,000 kilograms of marijuana can lead to a sentence of 10 years or more than life.

-If you or someone close to you has been charged with a drug crime, it’s in your best interests to contact a criminal defense attorney.
+If you or someone close to you has been charged with a drug crime, it’s in your best interests to access professional help.
 Since the penalties for drug crimes can be particularly severe, you shouldn’t delay in seeking legal help.
+Start with a free consultation with a local criminal defense attorney.